-Through research and development the Company has conducted a significant amount of laboratory test work) on the production of "waste free green" alumina that would be an environmentally friendly alternative to the current production from alumina using bauxite that generates a by-product waste known as "red mud" and has significant disposal issues.
-Hudson's alumina product would not only have zero waste but will also have valuable by-products resulting from the production phase.
-The Company, has commenced alumina production testwork from the Gronne Bjerg anorthosite at SGS Lakefield in Canada.
+Through research and development, the Company has conducted a significant amount of laboratory test work on the production of "waste free green" alumina that is an environmentally friendly alternative to the current production of alumina using bauxite that generates four tonnes of by-product waste per tonne of alumina, which needs to be contained in tailings dams for all time.
+Hudson's alumina product does not only have zero waste but produces valuable by-products resulting from the production phase.
+The Company has commenced alumina production testwork from the Gronne Bjerg anorthosite at SGS Lakefield in Canada.
 The alumina product is expected to be used for evaluation purposes by potential end users.